In the Shadow of Gold Mountain

 Chinese Bottling Wine at Buena Vista Winery, Sonoma (photo Eadweard Muybridge, California State Library)

 By 1870, there were nearly 500 Chinese immigrants living in Sonoma County.
 Their numbers would double over the next decade.[4]
-They worked in vineyards, on creek rechanneling and levee crews along the Petaluma River, at wineries, as lumberjacks, quarry miners, farm laborers, and builders of stone fences before the arrival of barbed wire.[5]
+They worked in vineyards, on creek rechanneling and levee crews along the Petaluma River, at wineries, as railroad workers, lumberjacks, quarry miners, farm laborers, and builders of stone fences before the arrival of barbed wire.[5]
 A quarter of them lived in Petaluma, primarily in Chinatown, an ethnic enclave extending along today’s Petaluma Boulevard from Western Avenue to D Street.[6]

 Relegated to shanties as living quarters, they operated laundries, groceries, tobacco shops, boarding houses, and restaurants—including one specializing in abalone porterhouse steaks.
 Dr. Shing Kee operated an herbal medical practice at B and Main streets, that doubled as a laborer hiring company.
 A handful of Chinese also worked as servants and cooks for wealthy white households.[7]